 Only focusing on debt repayments and reduced income, if any, or other financial problems will make you more stressed.

 Well, focusing on positives also won’t reduce your debts; but, it can calm your mind a bit.

 2. Modify your budget and plan a new one

 Assess your existing budget; you may need some adjustments to it.
 You might be overspending on some categories that may be the reason for your financial stress.

 The key point is ‘reduce’.
 We will discuss this in the next point.

-Another thing, do set goals with a definite time in mind within when you want to achieve it.
+Another thing, do set goals with a definite time in mind within when you want to achieve them.
 Then, make a plan and include it within your budget to attain the goals.
-Also, check from time to time, how far you’ve achieved, and modify the goals, if required.
+Also, check from time to time how far you’ve achieved, and modify the goals, if required.